NETSCAN-dev/NETSCAN-documents/mk_views.md

   - **--view view-step view-overlap**
   > set view step and overlap by value
+  > - view-size = view-step + view-overlap x 2 and it steps by view-step.
+  > - out-most areas might be enlarged to include remainng edges of area to be processed.

   - --o fname-view
   > set output view-list filename